BSc (Hons) Mathematics and Business Management and Administration, University of Leeds, UK

 I grew up in the North part of Hungary in a small village where traditions are still alive.
 I've been playing on the piano from my childhood and I was singing in the choir for several years.
 I am a qualified primary and secondary school teacher.
 Throughout my college and university years I participated in scholarship programs in Denmark and in Wolverhampton Teachers Training College in UK.
 I got experience in care homes in Auckland, New Zealand.

 I taught the European diplomats' children for nine years.
 During those years I was a mathematics coordinator.
 It belonged to my duties to develop children with special needs.

 I have two sports fan sons.
 I like to visit historical sights and wandering in the nature with my family.
 I am running and I like going to the theater in my spare time.

-Year 5 Teme Class teacher
+Head of Primary Computing & IT and Year 5 Teme Class teacher

 BA, University of Miskolc, Teacher of English